ZelieM/MT-planting_planner/readme.md

 </Directory>
 ````

+This project is automatically updated on the server

 Dump of the vegetable library database, from production server:
  `pg_dump lauzeplan_library -h pgsql.uclouvain.be -p 5440 --username=lauzeplan -f test_dump_db.txt`